Breast Reduction Surgery Explained

 - Pack supportive bras or garments as recommended by your surgical team

-- Plan for reduced activity after surgery and assistance with luggage
+- Plan for reduced activity after surgery and help with luggage

-- Bring relevant medical records and prior imaging if available
+- Bring relevant medical records and previous imaging if available

 - Confirm how to contact your team after hours and what to do if symptoms change

-- Plan follow up after returning home, including a local clinician if needed
+- Plan follow-up after returning home, including local clinical support if needed

-Timelines vary by technique, individual healing and surgeon preference.
+Travel timelines vary by technique, healing and surgeon preference.
 A travel-aware plan usually includes:

 Arrival And Final Review